I was recently testing some ideas with a long-term client and we stumbled on this little gem...

 Before, more than 80% of first-time purchases were the introductory offer.
 About 15% for the middle, and a few high-end buyers would show up from time to time.
 (Yeah I know, we need to work on that high-end offer, but that's for another day.
 This time around we're only testing simple design changes)

 After the switch, first-time purchases for the middle tier shot up to just over 30% of new purchases.

 The high-priced buyers have stayed about the same.
 So the increase is coming primarily from the low-end buyers.

 For anyone unfamiliar with anchoring...
 In simple terms it means setting a baseline so people's natural inclination for comparison has something to start with.

 It's a basic negotiating tactic.
 When we place a high initial value on something any discount makes it feel like a better deal.

 There's more to it than that, but this is a short post so we're not going into the neuroscience of how it works right now.

 Anyway, if you sell a tiered offer I recommend you give it a shot.
-And win or lose I'd love to hear how it works for you
+And win, lose or draw I'd love to hear how it works for you

 At least that's the way I see it.